Information & Library Science

 - if your previous graduate GPA was below 3.2

-If your first language is not English, but you have completed a bachelor's degree in the US, you can petition the ILS Director of Admissions to waive the TOEFL, GRE or GMAT tests.
+If your first language is not English, but you have completed a full bachelor's degree in the US, you can petition the ILS Director of Admissions to waive the TOEFL, GRE or GMAT tests.

 ILS offers a number of dual-degree programs with other units.
 When applying to a dual-degree program, you need to submit separate applications to each department.
 The admissions processing for each area is handled separately.
-Students would follow the same process for pursuing concurrent, but separate, master's degrees at IU.

 You can register as an ILS Graduate Non-Degree student and take up to six credit hours of graduate coursework - prior to admission - that, if admitted, would count towards your degree.